nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Store Zoomaster data

-In addition, the filepath to the directory containing the jar file is obtained by the getJarFilePath() method in `Zoomaster`.
+In addition, the file path to the directory containing the jar file is obtained by the getJarFilePath() method in `Zoomaster`.
-The files are saved using this filepath, allowing them to be saved in the same directory as the jar file.
+The files are saved using this file path, allowing them to be saved in the same directory as the jar file.
 This allows for more convenient running of Zoomaster, as the user does not have to switch to the same directory of the jar file when running the application.

 ## **Implementation**